 A theme-based framework

 Faith Works resources are theme-based.
-This means that we build our curriculum around one Christian virtue - or calling - each month.
+This means that we usually build our curriculum around one Christian virtue - or calling - each month, or liturgical season.
 We all hunger for depth.
 The culture around us is one of information-overload, short-attention spans and shallow engagement.
 People come to our churches hoping to escape from this thin-living.
-Offering curriculum that stays focused on one single theme for an entire month is our way of helping congregations provide the depth and sustained focus people seek.
+Offering curriculum that stays focused on one single theme for a sustained period of time is our way of helping congregations provide the depth and sustained focus people seek.